-The parietal pleura grows from somatopleuric layer of the lateral plate of mesoderm, thus it’s provided by the somatic nerves and is sensitive to pain:
+Somatopleuric layer of the lateral plate of mesoderm is the layer from which the parietal pleura grows, therefore the somatic nerves supply it and is sensitive to pain:

-The visceral pleura grows from splanchnopleuric layer of the lateral plate of mesoderm, thus it’s provided by the autonomic (sympathetic) nerves (T2 T5) and is insensitive to pain.
+The visceral pleura grows from splanchnopleuric layer of the lateral plate of mesoderm, thus it’s supplied by the autonomic (sympathetic) nerves (T2 T5) and is insensitive to pain.

 Blood supply of parietal pleura is same as that of the thoracic wall and blood supply of the visceral (pulmonary) pleura is same as that of the lung.

 It’s the inflammation of the parietal pleura.
 Medically it presents as pain, that is aggravated by respiratory movements and radiates to thoracic and abdominal walls.
 It’s generally caused by pulmonary tuberculosis.
 The pleural surface becomes rough because of accumulation of inflammatory exudate.
 Because of roughening of the pleural surfaces friction takes place between the 2 layers of pleura during respiratory movements.
 Consequently pleural wipe can be heard with stethoscope on the surface of the chest wall during inspiration and expiration.

 The collection of serous fluid, air, blood, and pus in the pleural cavity is called hydrothorax (pleural effusion) pneumothorax, hemothorax, and pyothorax (empyema), respectively.